-An extended summary of the "Final GÉANT Architecture" deliverable is provided in Appendix A.
+Summaries of the work carried out during Year 1 and Year 2 are provided in Appendix A and Appendix B respectively.
+An extended summary of the "Final GÉANT Architecture" deliverable, a key output from Year 2, is provided in Appendix C.